rail5/bashpp/README.md

  - The syntax will be a superset of the Bash syntax

- - The syntax will be designed to be easily parsed by the Bash++ interpreter

  - The syntax will be designed to be easily converted to ordinary Bash script

- - The syntax will be designed to be easily understood by the programmer

- - The syntax will be designed to be easily written by the programmer

 Here is the basic syntax for class definition: